-As of the end of 2021 the MBSA group embarked on the process of selling all of the properties that are owned by Koppieview.
-The three properties owned by Koppieview are as follows:
+As of the end of 2021 the MBSA group embarked on the process of selling all of the properties that were owned by Koppieview.
+Two of the properties were sold subsequently with one property (Zwartkops, previously MBSA head office) in the process of being sold.